Make-School-Courses/FEW-1.1-Web-Foundations/README.md

 ## Learning Objectives

 1. Write Quality semantic HTML
-1. Create HTML documents that communicate with people and machines
+1. Create HTML documents that communicate with with people and machines
 1. Use CSS to render HTML documents to what you envision
 1. Write JavaScript with modern syntax and best practices
 1. Use JavaScript to handle user interaction